Ahmed-Khalil-96/E-commerce/README.md

 ### Product Management
 - **CRUD Operations**: Admins can create, read, update, and delete brands, categories, subcategories, and products.
-- **Image Handling**: Upload and manage images for brands, categories, and products using Cloudinary.
-Product images are organized into specific folders.
+- **Image Handling**:
+  - **Brands, Categories, Subcategories**: Images are uploaded to Cloudinary.
+  - **Products**: Each product features a main image and multiple cover images, with each image organized into different folders within the product's directory.
 - **Coupons Module**: Admins can manage coupons; users can apply them during checkout for discounts.
 - **Cart Management**: Users can handle their carts, apply coupons, and view detailed pricing information.